RyanLarge13/React-Portfolio/README.md

       - Pros
          - Extremely fast website rendering
    - useEffect is used lightly.
-Only to first fetch data when the state of the application has changed
+Only to first fetch data when the state of a specific target component has changed

 ## Installation & Execution
 ***This application was not created for the purpose of sharing code